 A floating cake stand is a type of tiered cake stand, but the pillar goes down one side of the tiers rather than the middle.
 This helps give the impression that the cake tiers are unsupported, hence the “floating” name.
 Floating cake stands often support ornate wedding cakes.

 Cake stands tend to be round, matching the shape of most cake bases.
 But if you want a more contemporary feel, then an angular cake stand may be for you.
 You can find square, rectangular, and even hexagonal cake stands.
-However, your arm will get poked much more when you frost a cake on a stand with sharp angles.

 A clear glass cake stand is a classic choice.
 You can go for a simple, flat surface design or one with embellishments on the surface and the stand itself.
 Glass stands can also come in several color variations.
 However, glass can be heavy, and often fragile — especially if the stand has a cover.